 Other diseases can cause itching as well, especially those that affect the nerves.
 These include:

 The following common medicines often cause rashes and widespread itching:

 - narcotic painkillers

 Some women experience itching when pregnant.
-It usually crops up on the breasts, arms, abdomen, or thighs.
+It usually occurs on the breasts, arms, abdomen, or thighs.
 Sometimes this is due to a preexisting condition, such as eczema, that is made worse by the pregnancy.

 When to Seek Medical Help

-If you do not know what is causing your itching or if it is severe, you should see your doctor.
-It is especially important to make an appointment if you also experience other symptoms along with the itching.
-It is important to see your doctor for a diagnosis when the cause is not obvious to you because some of the causes of itching are serious, yet treatable conditions.
+It’s important to see your doctor for a diagnosis when the cause isn’t obvious because some of the causes of itching are serious, yet treatable conditions.

 Diagnosing the Cause of Your Itch

 Your doctor will give you a physical examination and will ask you several questions about your symptoms, such as:

 - How long have you had the irritation?